dadduedo/testKromin/README.md

 The candidate:
 - should complete 1 among the following tasks
+- should find possible errors in the codebase provided
 - can use any library of his choice to achieve the task
 - can apply any change he wants to the provided codebase